 In June, 2020, the Company entered into a lease agreement to lease, construct, and operate a cryptocurrency mining hosting facility in Birtle, Manitoba.
-The funding for the Birtle Facility was secured in June 2021, and construction is expected to be completed near the end of 2021, and the facility will have the capacity to host 12 megawatts (MW) of cryptocurrency mining.
+The funding for the Birtle Facility was secured in June 2021, and construction is expected to be completed near the end of 2021.
+The facility will have the capacity to host 12 megawatts (MW) of cryptocurrency mining.
+The Company signed a hydro infrastructure construction agreement with Manitoba Hydro for which approximately \$400,000 has been paid as at the date of this report.
+The Company anticipates a power-on date around December 2021.